neo4j-partners/virtual-graph-dbx/README.md

 Counts, breakdowns, and small anchored traversals that show the value of the relationships without any fraud logic.

 - All queries run.
-Each one finishes in 0.5 to 1.4s.
+Each one finishes in 2s or less, and warm runs take 0.4 to 0.9s.
 - `graph` queries return nodes and relationships, so the CLI prints only a row count and timing.
 Paste them into the Aura Workspace Query tab to see the picture.
-- The demo prints the anchor account and merchant IDs it picked.
+- The demo anchors on account 17813 and merchant 1 and prints the IDs it used.
+If either ID is missing, it falls back to the lowest account ID with an outgoing transfer or the lowest merchant ID.
 - Queries 12-15 are pushdown demonstrations: UNION ALL becomes two pushed SQL statements, and a `LIMIT 25` pushes down at every depth (bounding the rows returned, not the join work behind them).